-After you have notified your broker, please contact MPP Foundation at (202) 462-5747, ext. *2020, or at [email protected].
+To transfer your stock, or for more information, please contact Nell Garver at 202-905-2020 or email@example.com.
 We will need to know the name and telephone number of your broker, the name of the stock(s), and the number of shares you are contributing.
 If you request the transfer in writing, please mail a copy of the transfer request letter to MPP Foundation at 2370 Champlain Street NW, #12, Washington, D.C.
 20009.

 Please remember to tell your broker not to just sell the stock and forward the proceeds to MPP Foundation.
 This will jeopardize your tax savings benefits.
 Stock should be transferred to MPP Foundation’s account.
 We will notify you with the dollar amount of your gift, based on the date the transfer is completed.
 Gift value is based on the average of the stock’s high and low price on the day of transfer.

 By leaving a bequest to MPP in your will, you can support MPP’s work far into the future.
 You will retain control of your assets, and your heirs may experience tax benefits from your charitable gift.

 In drafting your will or living trust, you can specify your bequest as a fixed dollar amount (specific bequest) or a percentage of your estate (residuary bequest).
 For example, “I give to the Marijuana Policy Project Foundation, a 501(c)(3) charitable organization incorporated in the District of Columbia, the sum of $ (or all or percent of my residuary estate) to be used for its general purposes.”